 Brandon Basham was sentenced to death by the Federal Government for the murder of a woman following a prison escape.
 According to court documents Brandon Basham and Chadrick Fulks became cellmates at the Hopkins County Detention Center in Kentucky.
 The two would make a prison escape in November 2002.
 While on the run the pair would commit a series of crimes that cultivated with the kidnapping and murder of a woman.
-The pair would be arrested and sentenced to death.
+The pair would be arrested and sent to Federal Death Row.

 Brandon Basham 2021 Information